Why Aliens Would Mine Asteroids—Not Enslave Humans for Gold

 (v) Will contact with more advanced ETI diminish human dignity?

-Suppose we Earthlings begin to recognize that we are outclassed by our superior space neighbours.
+Suppose we Earthlings begin to recognize that we are outclassed by our superior space neighbors.
 Might we lose our dignity?

 “Hand Of God”, NASA